adamgayoso/scvi-tools-handbook/sources/scvi.md

 ---

-The output of a scRNAseq experiment is a matrix of counts with $N$ rows (the number of cells) and $G$ columns (the number of genes), where each entry $x_{ng}$ is an integer representing how many transcripts of gene $g$ where seen in cell $n$. scVI is a generative hierarchical Bayesian model for scRNAseq data with conditional distributions parametrized by neural networks for each gene .
+The output of a scRNAseq experiment is a matrix of counts with $N$ rows (the number of cells) and $G$ columns (the number of genes), where each entry $x_{ng}$ is an integer representing how many transcripts of gene $g$ where seen in cell $n$. scVI is a generative hierarchical Bayesian model for scRNAseq data with conditional distributions parametrized by neural networks for each gene [@scvi].
 There are technical variables to account for different batches ($s_n$) and for library size ($l_n$, which can be interpreted as cell size or sequencing depth).
 Thus the number of networks being trained is  $2 \cdot G \cdot K$, where $K$ is the total the number of batches (datasets).

 Conditional distribution $p\left(x_{n g} \mid z_{n}, l_n, s_n \right)$ is a zero-inflated negative binomial distribution (ZINB) to model the kinetics of stochastic gene expression with some entries replaced by zeros.
 It can also be modelled using Negative binomial or Zero-inflated negative binomial using the [`gene_likelihood`](https://docs.scvi-tools.org/en/stable/_modules/scvi/model/_scvi.html) argument.